krecicki/memecoin.watch/README.md

 # memecoin.watch
 The official repository for memecoin.watch on the Solana network

+"Why I use bull-x if these scanners are free on ape.pro?
+Why is memecoin.watch different or worth my money?"

+At memecoin.watch we built three AI scanners: one watches every large Raydium trade, one analyzes buying volume patterns, and one catches early moves before they pump.
+Other serviuce bet on new coins, recently migrated coins, and about to migrate coins.
+We trained AI on millions of transaction logs to spot real pumps before they're obvious - not just scanner filters.
+You saw what bull-x and ape.pro both missed.
+Ready to see the next ones before they do?

+You can trade directly from alerts on our website (powered by Jupiter)

 # memecoin.watch User Guide
 ![memecoin scanner](https://github.com/user-attachments/assets/b3a83299-736f-4ff4-8ba6-02cf8206ae2c)
 ![trade meme coins](https://github.com/user-attachments/assets/a5dd1501-dd8d-42de-8ffd-65cc4035667f)